Simon-Collinson/course_advanced_dbt/models/docs/docs_bingeflix.md

 ## Subscriptions

 This section contains documentation about individual subscriptions.
+Note that users can have more than one subscription.

 {% docs subscription_id %}
 The unique identifier of the individual subscription (not to be confused with the subscription plan).